 In a 2012 analysis, researchers studied the before and after creativity levels and problem-solving abilities of participants in Outward Bound.
 After four days of backpacking and being disconnected from multimedia and technology, there was a 50 percent increase in performance credited to their immersion in nature.

 Ever walk into a room and forget what you came in for?
 Besides cognitive skills, outdoor activity can help prevent memory loss and improve concentration.

 A 1991 study showed that a walk in the woods helped folks restore their waning attention better than a walk in the city or just general resting indoors.
 More recent 2008 University of Michigan findings say walking in nature improves attention.

-From head to toe, data are revealing a real benefit for chronic diseases.
+From head to toe, data is revealing a real benefit for chronic diseases.

-Justin suffers from inflammation issues, so we were especially elated to hear the results of a 2012 Chinese analysisdemonstrating that those exposed to forest environments versus urban environments yielded lower levels of inflammation.
+My partner suffers from inflammation issues, so we were especially elated to hear the results of a 2012 Chinese analysis demonstrating that those exposed to forest environments versus urban environments yielded lower levels of inflammation.

 According to a 2004 study, involving children in outdoor activities after school and on weekends can reduce attention deficit/hyperactivity disorder symptoms greatly.
 Further, findings from a 2013 report demonstrate that outdoor activities result in better eyesight for elementary school children.

 As for the C-word, walking in a forest field has proven to increase anti-cancer proteins in blood in a 2007 Japanese study.

 John Muir was absolutely right when he said, “Climb the mountains and get their good tidings.”
 Science has confirmed that nature is awesome.